Falcoria/falcli/README.md

 # Falcoria CLI

-**Falcoria CLI** is the command-line interface for interacting with the Falcoria system — a high-performance, distributed network scanning platform.
-It enables users to configure, trigger, and manage scans across infrastructure with power, precision, and flexibility.
+**Falcoria CLI** is a unified command-line interface for managing the distributed scanning system — Falcoria.
+It streamlines every stage of the scanning workflow: from project creation to task dispatch and result retrieval.
+Built to simplify complex infrastructure scans, `falcli` brings full control to your terminal.

----

-## Features

-- Initiates scans via Tasker using HTTP APIs
-- Supports import modes: `insert`, `append`, `replace`, `update`
-- Accepts YAML-based scan configurations and flexible target sources
-- Enables port sharding and phase-based scan control
-- Tracks scan progress with live status output
-- Allows structured result download and CLI-based introspection
-- Designed for fast, modular, and scalable integration

 ---